 These individuals prepare documents that are used to pitch for contracts or project funding.
 Salaries usually begin around the £25,000 mark, with experienced bid writers commanding upwards of £70,000.

-This role sees employees spend much of their working day identifying potential business opportunities and conversing with clients, before designing, writing, editing and submitting bids.
+You'll spend much of your working day identifying potential business opportunities and conversing with clients, before designing, writing, editing and submitting bids.

 Some employers expect entry-level applicants to have a Bachelors degree, perhaps in English.
 Bid writers who prepare pitches for international funding may also benefit from speaking an additional language.